 Baby poop and the dealing with said defecation has developed it’s own unique language.

 Never before have I learned so many new phrases that are understood primarily by the diaper-changing people of this world.
-For example:

 * Blowout: When baby’s diaper explodes, hence leaking all of the contents, covering the entire inside of child’s garments.